 MATLAB Code Generating DXF Sinusoidal Curve

-This MATLAB script demonstrates how to generate a DNX file containing a sinusoidal curve represented as a polyline with a controlled number of points.
+This MATLAB script demonstrates how to generate a DXF file containing a sinusoidal curve represented as a polyline with a controlled number of points.
 All units are in millimeters (mm).

 1